rust-lang/rfcs/text/3446-store.md

 1. Trait associated functions cannot be `const`, today.
 2. Even if trait associated functions could be `const`, they may never be conditionally `const`.
-3. For flexibility, it should be possible for `Store` implementation NOT to be `const`, with a `const` `dangling`.
+3. For flexibility, it should be possible for `Store` implementations NOT to be `const`, with a `const` `dangling`.
     -   In particular, it should be noted that the `System` allocations cannot easily be `const`.

-In light of the above, one single solution emerges: a separate, `StoreDangling` trait.
+In light of the above, one simple solution emerges: a separate, `StoreDangling` trait.

 [^1]: _A separate `StoreDangling` is not sufficient, the `Default` trait needs to be marked `#[const_trait]` as well._